puzzle/puzzle-shell/README.md

 # Puzzle Shell

-The standard design for Puzzle tools.
-It is a set of webcomponents that follow the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+The standard design for Puzzle tools as a set of [Web Components](https://en.wikipedia.org/wiki/Web_Components).

 The Puzzle Shell project strives for the following goals: